 Not So Different: For all his talk of rejecting the Vulcan way, Sybok essentially brainwashes people into suppressing their traumatic memories, denying them the chance to deal with their pain.
 Overall, how this any different than Vulcans suppressing their emotions?!

 Not the Fall That Kills You: Kirk falls several thousand feet down El Capitan only to be caught by Spock about a foot away from the ground.
 Cue to Kirk humorously trying to shield himself with his hands against the rocks that are mere inches below him.

-Plot-Induced Stupidity: Sending a barely functioning, untested ship into a hostage situation when it doesn't even have functioning transporters.
+Sending a barely functioning, untested ship into a hostage situation when it doesn't even have functioning transporters.
 A hand wave was attempted by saying there were other ships around, but only Kirk had the experience.
 By that logic, they could have just sent a working ship to meet Kirk.
 Even Kirk thinks the reasoning is bullshit.
 Then again, it's just a hostage negotiation.

 Also, Sybok's plan to get a starship is overly complicated than just using his pain power to work his way up the Federation chain-of-command to get an admiral to simply lend him a ship and crew.